souly1/ng-walkthrough/README.md

 - `tip-icon-location` (optional) - For tip walkthrough.
 In case there is an overlap between the tip text box and the tip icon you can define here which is on top.
 Either "FRONT" or "BACK"
 - `tip-location` (optional) - For tip walkthrough.
 Set tip location at the top of screen of closer to bottom.
 Acceptable values: "TOP" or "BOTTOM"
 - `tip-color` (optional) - For tip walkthrough.
 Define the tip textbox background color.
 Currently supports "BLACK" or "WHITE" values
+- `isBindClickEventToBody` (optional) - Any walkthrough type.
+If 'use-botton' is not set to true, then any this will bind the click events to the body to capture events outside walkthrough, for example: ionic header
 - `onWalkthroughShow` (optional) - Any walkthrough type.
 Bind method to be called when walkthrough is displayed
 - `onWalkthroughHide` (optional) - Any walkthrough type.
 Bind method to be called when walkthrough is hidden